 While our bodies have evolved in so many ways over the centuries, and we try to cope with mental and environmental influences far beyond that which our ancestors did, truth is we are feeling the pressure.
-The stress our bodies encounter as a result of being alive in 2019 is taking a toll.
+The stress our bodies encounter as a result of being alive in this time is taking a toll.
 Many suffering from illness that stem from mental, environmental and emotional stress.
 The toxins we are exposed to daily, have our bodies working overtime as we work to maintain a balanced state of health and wellbeing.

 The Slow Living movement is indeed one that gives our bodies a better chance of balanced wellbeing.
 We begin noticing more, stressing less and finding we do indeed have time for the things we love the most.
 Slowly, wellness embraces us and stress in replaced with joy.
 Slow Living encourages us to live with awareness.

 This encompasses our thought patterns, mindset, environment, conversations and the choices we make as consumers.
 We become curious about the food we eat, the clothes we wear, the products we use on our skin.
 The materials and ingredients, where they are sourced, how they were made, the working conditions of the people, the ethical and fair trade practices of the supply chain, the environmental impact and the overall sustainability.
 It challenges us to remove the veil of ignorance and become informed consumers, empowering all of humanity in the process.